Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Results

 We then compared CLDS to b-dLDS on this same simulation across multiple settings, with 10 random seeds in each.
 The full set of ground truth dynamics coefficients is 6, so that is the maximum possible number of nonzero columns of $\bm{\Psi}$.
 We created simulated datasets with 1 to 6 nonzero columns of $\bm{\Psi}$ linearly combined to generate 1 simulated behavior. b-dLDS achieved lower relative mean squared error (relative MSE) on the reconstructed dynamics matrix than CLDS did, regardless of whether all or only a subset of the true dynamics generated the behavior (Fig.~\ref{fig:CLDSPSID}K).
 CLDS was once again so strongly conditioned on the behavior that it could not learn the intrinsic dynamics, even when all of the intrinsic dynamics were linearly combined to generate the behavior.

-Finally, we compared b-dLDS, which ties behavior to dynamics, to PSID, which instead ties behavior to the latent state (Fig.~\ref{fig:CLDSPSID}H,J).
+Finally, we compared b-dLDS, which ties behavior to dynamics, to PSID, which instead ties behavior to the latent state (Fig.~\ref{fig:CLDSPSID}H,J), using the same type of simulation as above for CLDS, for similar conceptual reasons.
 Because PSID uses a shared neural and behavior latent state, it cannot handle this simulated case, where the neural activity is rapidly oscillatory, while the latent neural dynamics and the behavior are scaled versions of on-off states.
 PSID is overly biased by the neural activity in this case, correctly registering the time of switches in dynamics, but incorrectly predicting oscillatory behavior outputs instead of smooth states.